 For More Information, Visit the Boise CoEPCE & Interprofessional Team Here

 |Co-Directors: Joyce Wipf, MD and Kameka Brown, MBA, PhD, FNP

 Academic Partners: University of Washington Schools of Medicine and Nursing

 For More Information, Visit the Seattle CoEPCE & Interprofessional Team Here

 |Co-Directors: Mimi Singh, MD, MS; Mary Dolansky, RN, PhD

-Academic Partners: Case Western Reserve University School of Nursing and Cleveland Clinic Foundation Ursuline College
+Academic Partners: Case Western Reserve School of Medicine, Frances Payne Bolton School of Nursing at Case Western Reserve University, Cleveland Clinic Foundation , The Breen School of Nursing at Ursuline College

 For More Information, Visit the Cleveland CoEPCE & Interprofessional Team Here

 |Co-Directors: Rebecca Brienza, MD, MPH; Sue Zapatka, APRNAcademic Partners: Fairfield University School of Nursing, Quinnipiac University School of Nursing, University of Connecticut School of Medicine and Nursing and Yale University School of Medicine

 For More Information, Visit the West Haven CoEPCE & Interprofessional Team Here